Andrew J. Fox

 Seyfert Flare

 The titanic explosion that created the Fermi Bubbles also produced an ionization cone that appears to have heated the Magellanic Stream, causing elevated H-alpha emission and UV ionization ratios.
-This story was covered by NASA , the ASTRO-3D center in Sydney and BBC News.
+This story was covered in 2020 by NASA, the ASTRO-3D center in Sydney and BBC News.

 Smith Cloud

-The enigmatic Smith Cloud is a massive infalling gas cloud close to impacting the Galactic disk.
+The enigmatic Smith Cloud is a massive infalling gas cloud close to impacting the Galactic disk, where it may trigger new generations of star formation.
 Its origin is unknown.
 We used Hubble to measure its chemical compostion and probe its source.
 See our 2016 NASA press release.

 Leading Arm

 The Leading Arm is a series of gas clouds connecting the Magellanic Clouds to the Milky Way.
-We measured its chemical composition and found it is spatially variable, providing new clues on its origin.
+We found that its chemical composition is spatially variable, providing new clues on its origin.
 These results were featured in a 2018 NASA press release.

 Research Interests